The AI Race

 Exploiting fear of AI risks to accelerate even further

-Capturing and neutralizing both regulation and AI safety efforts.
+Capturing and neutralizing both regulation and AI safety efforts

 Spreading confusion through misinformation and double-speak